cmiddleman/Amazon_EDA/README.md

-    scrape data from amazon.com on items from a specific category like clothing/shirts how does the price of an article of clothing change based on size and color (seperate tests for hue, sat, the other one).
+    scrape data from amazon.com on items from a specific category like clothing/shirts how does the price of an article of clothing change based on size and color (seperate tests for hue, sat, the other one)?

 2. https://www.kaggle.com/rtatman/188-million-us-wildfires

+    So many fires!
+How does frequency vary with location?
+Are fires more frequent in the winter or the summer (and does that vary by location)?

+3. https://en.wikipedia.org/wiki/Main_Page Webscrape 10,000 random wikipedia articles.

+    Are more than half of all wikipedia articles about peopl?!?
+Does length of article vary based on categorical information of the article?